badair/CLBL/README.md

 <!--</a> <a target="_blank" href="http://melpon.org/wandbox/permlink/TlioDiz6yYNxZFnv">![Try it online][badge.wandbox]</a>-->

 CLBL is a standalone C++14 header-only library for callable types, intended to supersede `std::bind`, `std::mem_fn`, `std::invoke`, `std::result_of`, and `boost::function_traits` in one fell swoop.
-Instead of providing drop-in replacements for these tools, CLBL intends to provide a unified, exhaustive interface for C++ callable types.
+Instead of providing drop-in replacements for these tools, CLBL intends to provide a unified, exhaustive interface for interacting with C++ callable types.
 This library is intended primarily for C++ template metaprogrammers.

 You can browse examples and old documentation, but most of it is outdated.
 I will not revisit documentation until I feel the library has met its goals with comprehensive test coverage.